unparalleled-js/docs-1/on-prem/agents/extension.md

 ---
-title: On-premises Agent - Extensions
+title: On-prem Agent - Extensions
 date: 2018-11-29 12:00:00 Z
 ---

 # Extensions
-Enterprises often have on-premises applications and databases that are deployed behind a corporate firewall.
+Enterprises often have on-prem applications and databases that are deployed behind a corporate firewall.

 Workato’s On-prem extensions allows you to connect to legacy applications using Java.
 Extensions are registered as Servlets in the Workato On-Premise Agent, and expose as REST endpoints which can be used from within a recipe.